-This article explains how to push data live from your local databases into ipushpull so you can access it across all the applications we integrate with and share it with your colleagues and customers.
+This article explains how to push data from your local databases into ipushpull so you can access it across all our application integrations and share it with your colleagues and customers.
+These are the steps you need to take:

 1. Set up and configure the loader for your database

-See this article to find out how to install and configure the DB Loader
+See this article to find out how to install the DataLoader, login and configure your data sources.

 - Name: an optional field where you can enter your own name for this query